Glossary of terms

 Electives: A defined set of courses for a diploma or degree from which a student may make a choice.

-End of lectures: The final day of the final teaching week of a semester.
+End of lectures: The final day of the final teaching week of an academic term.
 The final lecture for a particular course might occur before this day.

 Enrolment: The process by which a student, having gained admission to the University and to a qualification, selects and gains entry to courses and classes.